Tembea Haki means “walk righteous” in Swahili.

 Young people - especially those living in systemically under resourced areas - need to know they are loved, special, deserving, and capable of amazing things.
 They need to know that they are created in the image of God and are no less than anyone else.
 They need to know that someone will be there to support, guide, coach, teach and encourage them.
 One-on-one discipleship not only connects each of our scholars to a mentor who will show and teach them these things, but it also creates a safe space for our scholars to share their hopes, dreams, doubts, and struggles.
 All of this is the key to advancement and realizing their God-given worth.
 We build authentic relationships with our scholars, cultivate the ability to hear and obey God, and learn how to live according to the message of Jesus Christ.

 We have come to see that while the arts matter and academics are extremely important, the most transformative agent in the world is the Gospel of Jesus Christ.
 As we study and absorb that message with our scholars, we see the powerful transformation on both sides of the table.
-We wake up the realities of life and find ways to rise above.
+We wake up to the realities of life and find ways to rise above.
 We learn discernment and the ability to make wise choices.
+We face and overcome our fears.
 We mature emotionally and spiritually.
+We learn to walk by faith, with hope, and in love.

 “For you have been called to live in freedom, my brothers and sisters.
 But don’t use your freedom to satisfy your sinful nature.
 Instead, use your freedom to serve one another in love.
 For the whole law can be summed up in this one command: ‘Love your neighbor as yourself’” (Galatians 5:13-14).